infosec-intern/infosec-intern.github.io/_posts/2017-07-18-dpkt-+-python3-pt2.md

 ```

 And boom!
 We can start reading from the PCAP file just as if it was written to disk.
 While writing this blog post, I realized I probably could've done the same thing to get the pyshark module working, but I'll just let that be a lesson for another time.
-Plus, I've enjoyed learning about and using dpkt, and I think after some more practice, I could find some ways to contribute back to the project.
+Plus, I've enjoyed learning about and using `dpkt`, and I think after some more practice, I could find some ways to contribute back to the project.

 Next challenge: start parsing the PCAP for interesting data.
 If you're familiar with networking, you'll know it's not as simple as just picking the HTTP packets out; there are many layers inside each packet that need to be parsed before we can determine if a packet is even used for HTTP or not.
 IP addresses, for example, can be extracted from a packet with or without an HTTP header.
-The dpkt module makes it simple to pull out IP data, and python3's `ipaddress` module makes working with IPs a breeze - I barely need to know subnet masks or IP versions to make a good parser.
+The `dpkt` module makes it simple to pull out IP data, and python3's `ipaddress` module makes working with IPs a breeze - I barely need to know subnet masks or IP versions to make a good parser.

 ``` python
 import ipaddress